-What made you want to work with children and change career paths?
+What made you want a career change to work with children?

 A lot of it is to do with COVID-19.
 It was really challenging.
 When we were locked down, everyone, including myself, was scared and we didn’t really know what to expect when we went into work.
 We just had to try our best to care for the patients we had.
 That was our job.

 It was tough and the pandemic put things into perspective for me, especially because I’ve got kids and they caught COVID-19 too.

 It made me realise a lot of people are struggling, especially children and young people and it just felt like the right time to make a change for me and move into a more nurturing role.

 Initially I thought it was going to be very hard and I was nervous.
 I’m a mother and I was worried about how it I might feel seeing a child that you need to look after.
 But the team have been great and have helped me to settle in and I realised I had nothing to worry about!

 Caring for children is very different from caring for adults as I feel very involved and responsible.
 The family I’m supporting at the moment have never had carers before and the parents are still getting used to having me around, so I feel like I’m walking on a journey with them.